myzhang01/reprod-hamory-miguel-walker/README.md

     └── input placeholder 7
 ```

+---

-A guide to reproducing 'Twenty-year economic impacts of deworming' for users who access Stata through Citrix can be found below:
+A guide to reproducing the paper for users who access Stata through Citrix can be found below:

-#### To make `Worms20_MasterDo.do` run (using Citrix):
+### To make `Worms20_MasterDo.do` run (using Citrix):

 Starting from a fresh download of the [reproduction package](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TTYMHI) for ['Twenty-year economic impacts of deworming'](https://www.pnas.org/content/118/14/e2023185118):